Search and Call

 If you have any questions about this site, or the process itself, please contact the

-Visiting Regional Minister who is assisting your Congregation.
+Regional Pastor and President and/or Regional Elder who is assisting your Congregation.

 A GUIDE FOR PASTORAL SEARCH COMMITTEES